max-power/passbook/README.md

       ...
     }

-The assets parameter is a hash with filenames as keys and local or remote paths to the file as value
+The assets parameter is a hash with filenames as keys and local or remote paths to the file as value.

     pass_assets = {
       "background.png"    => "assets/background.png",